codey-codes/pig_game/README.md

 2. Adding more than one die to the game

 ### Environments Used: ###
-HTML: used as a markup language for the app
+-HTML: used as a markup language for the app-
-CSS: for styling the said app
+-CSS: for styling the said app-
-JS: for creating new and updating the already present items in both HTML and CSS
+-JS: for creating new and updating the already present items in both HTML and CSS-

 ##### Note: #####